kawansoft/SympleGit-Java/README.md

 All classes in the Facilitator API were generated using GPT-4 and have not been manually updated since, with the following exceptions:

-1. Enhancement of Javadoc documentation.
+1. Enhancing Javadoc Documentation and Improving code formatting.
 2. The `getStagedDiffAsStream()` method in `GitDiff` was added manually due to the possibility of the command returning a large volume of data.

  This approach also extends to all unit tests, which were similarly produced by GPT-4.